whitesgr03/helog-editor/README.md

 # HeLog-Editor

-HeLog-Editor allows authenticate users to write, edit, and publish posts.
-It is the HeLog blog's editor, built with React and hosted on Vercel.
+HeLog-Editor is the HeLog blog's editor built with React.
+Allows authenticate users to write, edit, and publish posts.
+Hosted on Vercel.

 ![website screenshots](https://i.imgur.com/PzBScv3.png)